ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 }
 ```

-## Generating minting policy script address
+## Determining minting policy id
-The final step is to generate the minting policy script address.
-This address is used when you interact with it
+To be able to mint the tokens, you will need to calculate the policy id of the finished minting policy.
+This is done with the following command.
+This id will be used when interacting with the contract later.
 ```
-~/ : cardano-cli address build --payment-script-file smart-contracts/mint-if-paid-to-0-2.plutus $MAGIC --out-file smart-contracts/mint-if-paid-to-0-2.addr
+~/ : cardano-cli transaction policyid --script-file smart-contracts/mint-if-ada-paid-to-address-0-3.plutus
+92b11c9351cfe054284b3757921f157745b82b602dc6805434b31d30
-~/ : cat smart-contracts/mint-if-paid-to-0-2.addr
+~/ :
-addr_test1wq0hmhjc928djzkzu6nlzrkld2a0p3xge9g5358cl9yjstsph7f3f
 ```
-As with the public key hash, the address `addr_test1wq0hmhjc928djzkzu6nlzrkld2a0p3xge9g5358cl9yjstsph7f3f` is only an example of how your address should look.
-You are now ready for interacting with your minting policy